Dan Cortes: Kansas City Royals

+On July 24, 2006, the White Sox traded Cortes to the Kansas City Royals along with pitcher Tyler Lumsden for relief pitcher Mike MacDougal.
 Cortes finished the 2006 season with the Class-A Burlington Bees of the Midwest League.
 He went 1–2 with a 6.69 ERA with 30 strikeouts in seven games, all starts.

 In 2007 Cortes played for the Class-A Advanced Wilmington Blue Rocks of the Carolina League.
 He went 8–8 with a 3.07 ERA with 120 strikeouts in 23 games, all starts.
 He was named the Carolina League Pitcher of the Week for the week of August 20 to August 26.
 Cortes was again awarded Pitcher of the Week for the week of August 27 to September 2.

 He played for the Double-A Northwest Arkansas Naturals of the Texas League in 2008.
 Cortes went 10–4 with a 3.78 ERA with 109 strikeouts in 23 games, all starts.
 Before the season he was ranked as the second best prospect in the Royals' organization by Baseball America.
 He was also named to the Texas League All-Star team.
 He did miss playing time while on the disabled list.
 The Royals recognized Cortes as the top pitcher for the Double-A Naturals and he was selected to play in the Arizona Fall League at the end of the '08 season.